MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-differences.md

 > Property values are considered as syntax elements; thus they should follow the standard AL escaping rules.

 ## Multilanguage properties
-With the introduction of .xliff files, the ML properties, such as **CaptionML** and **TooltipML** will be deprecated in a later version.
+With the introduction of .xliff files, the ML properties, such as **CaptionML** and **TooltipML** are not used for this translation method.
 Use the equivalent properties instead, such as **Caption** and **Tooltip**, then make sure the manifest is set up to generate the `/Translations` folder and use the generated .xliff files for translations of the extension.
 For more information, see [Working with Translation Files](devenv-work-with-translation-files.md).

 ## <a name="Pages"></a> Pages
-The ```ActionContainer``` elements in AL have been renamed; the following table lists the renamed elements:
+The `ActionContainer` elements in AL have been renamed; the following table lists the renamed elements:

 |C/SIDE|AL Language Development Environment|
 |------|---------------------------|